vince-nlp/aclrollingreview/cfp.md

 - An opinion piece
 - An interesting application nugget

-Short papers may consist of up to four (4) pages of content, plus up to one page for the ethical considerations/limitations section (see below), plus unlimited pages of references.
-Submissions that exceed the length requirements will be desk rejected.
+Short papers may consist of:

+- up to eight (4) pages of content
+- plus up to one page for limitations (required, see below) and optionally ethical considerations
+- plus unlimited pages of references

+Submissions that exceed the length requirements, or are missing a limitations section, will be desk rejected.

 ### Instructions for Two-Way Anonymized Review